kubernetes/enhancements/keps/sig-architecture/5241-beta-featuregate-promotion-requirements/README.md

 ## Proposal

-Kubernetes feature gates have three levels: GA, Beta, and Alpha.
+Kubernetes feature gates have three levels: GA (locked on), GA (disable-able), Beta, and Alpha.
-1. GA means that a feature gate is unconditionally enabled in all production kubernetes clusters and that feature cannot be disabled.
+1. GA (locked-on) means that a feature gate is unconditionally enabled in all production kubernetes clusters and that feature cannot be disabled.
+2. GA (disable-able) is only for features gates that include a new API serialization that cannot be enabled by default until the API reaches stable.
+This means that the first time the API is enabled in production, the feature will be GA, but also can be disabled.
+This is a less common state and does not apply to most features.
-2. Beta means that a feature gate is usually enabled in all production Kubernetes clusters by default and that feature can be disabled.
+3. Beta means that a feature gate is usually enabled in all production Kubernetes clusters by default and that feature can be disabled.
    Exceptions exist for entirely new APIs and some node features, but this broadly the case.
-3. Alpha means that a feature gate is disabled in all production Kubernetes clusters by default and can be optionally enabled by setting a `--feature-gate` command line argument.
+4. Alpha means that a feature gate is disabled in all production Kubernetes clusters by default and can be optionally enabled by setting a `--feature-gate` command line argument.

 Making the jump to GA (cannot be disabled), without actual field experience is irresponsible.